Basal ganglia: Circuit connections

-Generally, the basal ganglia circuitry is divided into five pathways: one limbic, two associative (prefrontal), one oculomotor, and one motor pathway.
-(The motor and oculomotor pathways are sometimes grouped into one motor pathway.)
+While implemented as a gradient without exact borders (or septa within the nuclei), the basal ganglia circuitry has often been divided into five pathways: one limbic, two associative (prefrontal), one oculomotor, and one motor pathway.
+The motor and oculomotor pathways are sometimes grouped into one motor pathway.
+Furthermore, a simplified scheme into three domains (motor, associative and limbic) has gained popularity.
 The five general pathways are organized as follows: